As QAnon grew, Facebook and Twitter missed years of warning signs about the conspiracy’s violent nature

 The original post from Q appeared in October 2017 on 4chan, a fringe online forum rife with hate and political extremism.
 It predicted the imminent arrest of Hillary Clinton and warned of “massive riots.”
 This and subsequent posts also raised a series of conspiratorial questions about Trump, billionaire George Soros and the Obamas.
 Even though the predictions and allegations proved false, followers began to spread Q’s messages across tech platforms, creating Reddit boards, YouTube channels, Facebook pages, Twitter accounts and businesses selling merchandise on Amazon.

-From the beginning, adherents of QAnon used highly organized strategies to grow their audience and capitalize on the infrastructure of social media sites to alter the political conversation, said Kate Starbird, associate professor of human centered design and engineering at the University of Washington, who has researched the movement.
+From the beginning, adherents of QAnon used highly organized strategies to grow their audience and capitalize on the infrastructure of social media sites to alter the political conversation, said Kate Starbird, associate professor of human-centered design and engineering at the University of Washington, who has researched the movement.

 One common technique to amass supporters was called the “follow-back,” in which a Twitter account would put out a call for followers and promise to return the favor.
 These requests helped some accounts gain tens of thousands of followers, she said.